peterjc/thapbi-pict/docs/negatives.rst

 Otherwise you could have a situation where noise levels of non-spike-in reads gave a spurious high fractional abundance.
-A similar problem would occur if you accidentally use ``-y`` on a sample without spike-in controls (the resulting overly high fractional threshould would trigger a warning message).
+A similar problem would occur if you accidentally use ``-y`` on a sample without spike-in controls (the resulting overly high fractional threshold would trigger a warning message).

 Automatic thresholds
 --------------------